alexamlie/INFERNO/README.md

-GTEX_EXPR_DIR	 | The directory containing the parsed RNAseq data (see below) SAMPLE_INFO_FILE | The file containing the GTEx sample attributes to match IDs with tissues GENCODE_LNCRNA_FILE    | The file containing the GENCODE lncRNA annotations, used to detect lncRNA eQTL targets COR_THRESH	       | The absolute value threshold on Pearson and Spearman correlation to define strong lncRNA targets (Default = 0.5)
+GTEX_EXPR_DIR	 | The directory containing the parsed RNAseq data (see below) SAMPLE_INFO_FILE | The file containing the GTEx sample attributes to match IDs with tissues GENCODE_LNCRNA_FILE    | The file containing the GENCODE lncRNA annotations, used to detect lncRNA eQTL targets SPEARMAN_THRESH	       | The absolute value threshold on Spearman correlation to define strong lncRNA targets (Default = 0.5) PEARSON_THRESH	       | The absolute value threshold on Pearson correlation to define strong lncRNA targets (Default = 0.5) NUM_PCS		       | The number of principal components to regress out for the tissue-specific analysis **Parameters for metaXcan analysis** |
+METAXCAN_DIR |	 The code directory containing the software for MetaXcan (i.e. ~/code/MetaXcan/software/)
+GTEX_V7_DBDIR	 |   The directory containing the GTEx v7 databases for PredictDB **Parameter for LD score regression**	      |
+LDSC_CODE_DIR	| The code directory for LD score regression (i.e. ~/code/ldsc)
+MUNGE_SNPLIST	| The HapMap3 list of SNPs from MetaXcan (w_hm3.snplist)
+LDSC_BASELINE_DIR | The directory containing the extracted baseline annotations from metaXcan LDSC_WEIGHTS_DIR  | The directory containing the HapMap3 weights for metaXcan LDSC_FRQ_DIR 	  | The directory containing the 1,000 Genomes frequency information

 #### Dependencies and requirements